burrrata/cryptoeconomics.study_rust_edition/src/NOTES.md

 # IMMEDIATE TODO
 - Rusty Cryptoeconomics or Cryptoeconomics.Study Rust Edition
 - double check that ch1 central payment processor is up to date from changes to tx and state transition function
+- clean up ch1 template so it looks less like a rough draft and more like something you want to explore

 <br>
 <hr>